 DevOps is hardly a new idea, but the need for truly embracing DevOps has never been greater.
 The term refers to development and operations working together to meet business goals for software products and services.
-The call for DevOps is growing today for several reasons, one being that software organizations' departmental silos get quickly uncovered when using agile methodologies, which require
+The call for DevOps is growing today for several reasons, one being that software organizations' departmental silos get quickly uncovered when using agile methodologies, which require business, IT and development collaboration.

 In this tip, I'll explain why DevOps practices create productive software organizations and ways to put DevOps into action.